MaximeEme/Cyclistic-bike-sharing/README.md

 ### 3.Data cleaning

-I checked the type of each bikes offered and member status of every tables.
+I checked the type of each bike offered and the member status of every table.

 ```{r}